se2p/pynguin/README.md

 ### Development using PyCharm.

-If you want to use the PyCharm IDE you have to set up a few things:
+If you want to use the PyCharm IDE, you have to set up a few things:
 1. Import `pynguin` into PyCharm.
-2. Let PyCharm configure configure a virtual environment using `poetry`.
+2. Let PyCharm configure a virtual environment using `poetry`.
 3. Set the default test runner to `pytest`
 4. Set the DocString format to `Google`